Home » Health & Safety Channel » Ankle Sprains: Parent's Role in Treatment, Recovery and Return to Play

 • Make sure he does some running and skill drills on his own to make sure the ankle is okay; going into a game "cold turkey" is a good way for your child to re-injure the ankle;

-• Have a trainer tape up the previously injured ankle;
+• Have an athletic trainer tape up the previously injured ankle;

 • If no athletic trainer is available, have him wrap the ankle himself or wear a removable brace, such as an Aircast.
 In fact, some experts, like Dr. Micheli, believe that modern braces are more convenient and effective than traditional taping.
-Note: taping and fancy bracing do not do anything more to prevent ankle injuries than properly fitted shoes.
+(Note: taping and fancy bracing do no more to prevent ankle injuries than properly fitted shoes.)

 • If pain or swelling returns, have your child stop playing, tell the coach, and contact your child's doctor to arrange for a re-evaluation.